moj-analytical-services/data-engineering-exports/CONTRIBUTING.md

 3. Run `pulumi stack select` and pick `data-engineering-exports`
 4. Run `pulumi stack` to check you can see what's currently deployed

+You may also need to set `export PULUMI_CONFIG_PASSPHRASE=""` if you've changed this for other projects.

 ## Check and deploy user changes

 Users should make requests in the form of pull requests, [as described in the readme](README.md).